ai2ys/Deep-Learning-Workstation-Setup/InstallationInstructions.md

   * Now the login from Windows to the workstation is possible

 ### File transfer over SSH
-When downloading files on the Windows laptop they can be transferred using PSCP from the Windows command shell by typing the following command.
+When downloading files on the Windows system they can be transferred using PSCP from the Windows command shell by typing the following command.
 * `<linux user>` &rarr; user name on Linux server
 * `<linux pc-name>` &rarr; PC name of the Linux server
 * `<source filepath on windows>` &rarr; the source file path on the Windows system